natcap/invest.users-guide/source/input_types.rst

 Choosing a nodata value
 ^^^^^^^^^^^^^^^^^^^^^^^
+A good choice of nodata value is well outside the range of real data values, while still being within the raster data type's range.

 -1 is a good choice of nodata value if both of these conditions are met: